-The major objective of this seminar involves study of an array of important matters encountered the generation, design, conduct, and analysis of research performed by SEOR and other IT graduate students that will form the basis for their doctoral dissertations.
+Please Note: This seminar is designed to assist all PhD students in the Volgenau School of Engineering regardless of their departmental affiliation and research interests.
+The major objective of this seminar involves study of an array of important matters encountered the generation, design, conduct, and analysis of research performed by our engineering graduate students that will form the basis for their doctoral dissertations.
 The research actually performed by students in these areas will involve many different topics studied by a variety of different methods that require careful consideration.
 In every research effort in these various areas possible conclusions of various sorts, usually in the form of specific hypotheses, are entertained.
 Of interest are the patterns of reasoning involved in the generation or discovery of hypotheses and relevant evidence bearing on them.
 These possible conclusions or hypotheses must then be tested according to evidential methods that will allow these conclusions to rest upon defensible and persuasive arguments concerning matters addressed in the research.
 This seminar is especially designed to be of assistance to students preparing to propose and then perform and defend their doctoral dissertation research.
 We will offer guidance about what students may expect to hear from their faculty advisors in a defense of their dissertation proposals, and guidance about what a final defense of their dissertations will involve.
-As we proceed we will discuss specific examples of current and past dissertations in SEOR and IT to illustrate various research issues that are encountered and how they might be addressed.
+As we proceed we will discuss specific examples of current and past dissertations in relevant areas to illustrate various research issues that are encountered and how they might be addressed.
 This being a seminar, it is very important for students to raise questions and offer comments about matters being discussed, especially those matters that they expect to encounter, or are encountering, in their own research.